I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 In ancient times, the wedding cake was made of wheat or barley to be broken over the head of the bride as a symbol of her fertility.
 These days, it has been replaced with the bride and groom cutting a wedding cake.

 The bride and groom cut the cake together, his hand over hers, as a symbol of unity and a shared future.

-The zaffeh in the Middle East dates back to the 14th century.
+The zaffeh in the Middle East dates back centuries.
 It is the traditional way of escorting the bride and the groom from their respective family homes to the ceremony location, a church for Christian families.

 The zaffeh is a celebratory event with music, dance, and public participation.